Find Grad Schools

 5 Yearly Graduations

 The 7th most popular school in the country for operations research majors who are seeking their doctor's degree is University of California - Berkeley.
-Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in operations research from UC Berkeley.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in operations research from UC Berkeley.

 #8